frankysaxena/-AMLSassignment19_20-/AMLS_19-20_SN14002056/README.md

 Navigate to your preferred directory

 1. ` git clone << this repository >>`
-2. `virtualenv venv`
-3. `source venv bin activate`
+2. `source venv bin activate`
+3. `cd AMLS_19-20_SN14002056`
 4. `pip install -r requirements.py`
+5. `vi  main.py`
+6. Edit the `path_to_dir` variable accordingly
-5. `python main.py`
+7. `python main.py`

-Or if you already have all the above dependencies installed, then just go ahead and run python main.py
+Or if you already have all the above dependencies installed, then just change the path directory  and run python main.py